alantancr/NewBlog/content/post/30Mar/index.md

 ## My thought process

-I would like to share my experience in terms of this whole process of capstone.
-As a beginner in data science projects, the first challenge I have faced was selecting the right topic to work on and what is the end goal of the project.
+I would like to share my experience in terms of the  process of this capstone.
+As a beginner in data science project, the first challenge I have faced was selecting the appropriate topic to work on and capturing the end goal of the project.

 1. Being objective and selecting a digestible topic within timeline

-   With given about 4-5 weeks timeline and also there were classes to attend in the day, I took consideration of choosing a topic which I could complete on time.
+   With given about 4-5 weeks timeline, I took consideration of choosing a topic which I could complete on time.
 Since I was always interested about how Netflix throws us recomendations of movies/shows we might like, I zoomed into looking at recommender systems.
-The recommender was introduced as part of unsupervised machine learning techniques.
-These allows me time to read up and do my research on building recommender engine.
+The recommender was introduced as part of unsupervised machine learning techniques in the course around week 7-8, so I have sufficient time to read up and do my research on building recommender engine.
+It took me around 2-3 weeks to settle in on a topic which I want to work on and how my project demostration will look like.
+The  difficult part is to conceptualise how the demostration will look like, what information to use and illustrate on.